ttungl/AMPL-CPLEX-optimization-solver/README.md

 **IV Conclusion**

 We first modeled a system with task scheduling problem as a max-sat problem, then translated it into the integer linear programming (ILP) problem.
 We used the MIP solvers to solve the problem.
-Simulation results demonstrated that the tasks assigned on servers are optimal in some solvers, leading to the high utilization in distributed systems.
+Simulation results demonstrated that the tasks assigned on servers are optimal in several solvers (Gurobi, Xpress, CPLEX), leading to the high utilization in distributed systems.

 **References**